bobbyi/OpenCV-2.3-Histogram/README.md

     $ ./hist
     All tests passed

-The code should also compile with Visual Studio, if you perfer, although this is currently untested (please report any problems).
+The code should also compile with Visual Studio, if you prefer, although this is currently untested (please report any problems).